Settling the New World: Colonial History Unit Study

 {Embroidery hand-prints using the clay buttons | Writing with feather pen and berry ink | Homemade soap}

-As a family, we enjoyed two wonderful historical fiction books.
-I read aloud Night Journeys and we listened to The Witch of Blackbird Pond as an audiobook in the car.
+As a family, we enjoyed two excellent historical fiction books.
+I read Night Journeys by Avi aloud, and we listened to The Witch of Blackbird Pond by Elizabeth George Spear as an audiobook in the car.

 Jamestown Online is a fun game that allows you to make decisions like the original settlers would’ve had to make.
 In the end (it only takes a few minutes), you see how well your colony survived based on your choices.
 My kids loved it!

-Colonial Williamsburg Kids Zone has all sorts of historical online games that also reinforces academic skills.
-They are short, sweet and fun!
+Colonial Williamsburg Kids Zone has many historical online games that reinforce academic skills.
+They are short, sweet, and fun!

-PBS’s Colonial House site has several fun interactive games and quizzes.
+PBS’s Colonial House site has several interactive games and quizzes.
 Would you have survived the colony?

 Quia has a fun colonial quiz.

-I typically end our unit studies with one or more open-ended projects that my children complete on their own.
-The projects act as an assessment of what was learned during the unit – and always require some level of research.
-I LOVED the final outcome of this research-based 13 Colony brochure my son completed!
+I typically end our unit studies with one or more open-ended projects that my children complete independently.
+The projects assess what was learned during the unit and always require some level of research.